Ki te mēhua ahunga whakamua

 The monitoring framework measures progress towards the strategic direction set out in the Auckland Plan 2050.

-The framework includes 33 measures that are aligned to the six Auckland Plan 2050 outcomes and the feasible development capacity target for housing as required by the National Policy Statement on Urban Development Capacity (NPSUDC).
+The annual scorecard includes 33 measures that are aligned to the six Auckland Plan 2050 outcomes and the feasible development capacity target for housing as required by the National Policy Statement on Urban Development Capacity (NPSUDC).

 Some measures inform progress across more than one outcome, reflecting the integrated nature of the plan.